 The term “margin” means an amount included in the assumptions used to determine the modeled reserve that incorporates conservatism in the calculated value consistent with the requirements of the various sections of the Valuation Manual.
 It is intended to provide for estimation error and adverse deviation.

+The term “modeled company investment strategy” means the investment strategy used in the model that is intended to be a representation of the actual investment strategy of the company.
+It is before the comparison is made to the alternative investment strategy.
+It does not refer to the alternative investment strategy when the alternative investment strategy is constraining.

 The term “modeled reserve” means the deterministic reserve on the policies determined under VM-20 Section 2.A.1.a, 2.A.2.a and 2.A.3.b, plus the greater of the deterministic reserve and the stochastic reserve on the policies determined under Section 2.A.1.b, 2.A.2.b and 2.A.3.c.